 In 2015, Salgado curated The Fantasy of Representation at Beers London, including work by Francis Bacon, Gary Hume, and Hurvin Anderson, along with an impassioned manifesto for representational painting.

-Forthcoming exhibitons include his third solo with Christopher Moller Cape Town, (March 2018); a debut exhibition at Angell Gallery, Toronto; and his fourth solo at Beers London (spring 2019).
+Forthcoming solo exhibitons include Dirty Linen (& The Nihilist's Alphabet), Christopher Moller Cape Town, (Feb-Mar 2018); and How to Build a Boat, Angell Gallery, Toronto (Oct-Nov 2018); and a fourth solo at Beers London (autumn 2019).

 Solo exhibitions include A Room With a View of the Ocean, Lauba Art House, (Zagreb, Croatia, June-July 2017); TEN, Gallery of the Canadian High Commission, (London 2017); The Snake, Beers London (2016); The Fool Makes a Joke at Midnight, Thierry Goldberg, New York, (2016); A Quiet Man, PULSE Miami, (2015); This Is Not The Way To Disneyland, Volta Basel, (2015); Storytelling, Beers, London (2014); Variations on A Theme, OAS, New York, (2014); Enjoy the Silence, Christopher Moller, Cape Town (2014); and his first institution-based exhibition, The Acquaintance, Art Gallery of Regina, Canada (2013).